-- (f) Adoption Leave - (i) After twelve months continuous service an employee identified as the primary care giver is entitled to 12 weeks paid adoption leave, which forms part of the 52 week entitlement.
+(f) Adoption Leave

-- (ii) An employee is to notify the employer at least ten weeks in advance of the date of commencement of adoption leave and the period of leave to be taken.
-An employee may commence adoption leave prior to providing such notice where, through circumstances beyond the control of the employee, the adoption of a child takes place earlier than expected. - (iii) Before commencing adoption leave, an employee is to provide the employer with a statutory declaration stating: - (1) the employee is seeking adoption leave to become the primary caregiver of the child; and - (2) particulars of any period of adoption leave sought or taken by the employee's spouse. - (iv) An employer may require an employee to provide confirmation of the placement from the appropriate government authority. - (v) Where the placement of a child for adoption with an employee does not proceed or continue, the employee is to notify the employer immediately and the employer is to nominate a time not exceeding four weeks from receipt of notification for the employee's return to work. - (vi) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a spouse, or other compelling circumstances. - (vii) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
+- (i) After twelve months continuous service an employee identified as the primary care giver is entitled to 14 weeks paid adoption leave, which forms part of the 52 week entitlement. - (ii) After twelve months continuous service an employee who is a partner but not identified as the primary care giver is entitled to 5 days paid partner leave continuous from the day of placement. - (iii) An employee is to notify the employer at least ten weeks in advance of the date of commencement of adoption leave and the period of leave to be taken.
+An employee may commence adoption leave prior to providing such notice where, through circumstances beyond the control of the employee, the adoption of a child takes place earlier than expected. - (iv) Before commencing adoption leave, an employee is to provide the employer with a statutory declaration stating: - (1) the employee is seeking adoption leave to become the primary caregiver of the child; and - (2) particulars of any period of adoption leave sought or taken by the employee's spouse. - (v) An employer may require an employee to provide confirmation of the placement from the appropriate government authority. - (vi) Where the placement of a child for adoption with an employee does not proceed or continue, the employee is to notify the employer immediately and the employer is to nominate a time not exceeding four weeks from receipt of notification for the employee's return to work. - (vii) An employee is not in breach of this clause as a consequence of failure to give the required periods of notice if the failure is due to a requirement of an adoption agency to accept earlier or later placement of a child, or due to the death of a spouse, or other compelling circumstances. - (viii) An employee seeking to adopt a child is entitled to unpaid leave to attend any compulsory interviews or examinations that are necessarily part of the adoption procedure.
 The employee and the employer are to agree on the length of the unpaid leave.
 Where agreement cannot be reached, the employee is entitled to take up to two days unpaid leave.
-If available paid leave, other than personal leave, may be taken instead. - (g) Variation of Period of Parental Leave amount of leave not exceeding 52 weeks.
+If available paid leave, other than personal leave, may be taken instead.